 - Netizens’ general reaction towards IPL on social media

-- Teams that were most frequently discussed on social media
+- Teams that were most frequently discussed on social media in India

 - Netizens’ sentiment towards the different IPL teams